JoshDFN/chain-key-finance/CONTRIBUTING.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for CI/CD:
+This project uses GitHub Actions for build verification:

+- GitHub Actions verify that the build is valid when pushing to `main` or creating pull requests
+- The CI workflow checks that the pre-built files exist and that dependencies can be installed

+### Deployment Process

-- Pushing to the `main` branch automatically deploys to the Internet Computer mainnet
+Deployment to the Internet Computer is done manually from a developer's machine:
-- Pull requests are automatically built and tested
-- Manual deployments can be triggered from the Actions tab

-### Manual Deployment

-To trigger a manual deployment:

-1. Go to the Actions tab in the GitHub repository
+1. Make sure your changes are committed and pushed to the repository
-2. Select the "Deploy to IC" workflow
+2. Verify that the GitHub Actions workflow passes successfully
-3. Click "Run workflow"
-4. Select the target environment (testnet or mainnet)
-5. Click "Run workflow"
+3. Deploy from your local machine using the Makefile commands or DFX CLI

 ## Code Style